bradgwest/paap/write/paper.md

 latent feature space, the network is tasked with jointly optimizing for image reconstruction and clustering loss, ensuring that clustering is performed on a reduced dimensionality, but spatially related representation of the input image.
-The structure of the network is shown in figure \_.
+The structure of the network is shown in Figure \_.

-**TODO** - Figure showing DCEC-Paint, similar to figure 1 in Castellano and Vessio
+**TODO** - Figure showing DCEC-Paint, similar to Figure 1 in Castellano and Vessio

 The overall motivation of DCEC-Paint is to preserve the embedded space structure while performing clustering so as to not lose meaningful spatial structure. [@Guo_et_al_2017]